What Currentline knows about you, and what it does with that.

 - Correct any inaccuracies

-- Delete your account and all associated information
+- Delete your account and all associated information (deleting your account also cancels any active paid subscription, so you are not billed further)

 - Export a copy of your data in machine-readable form (JSON)